echoprotocol/echowiki/docs/technologies/echorand/overview.md

 ### Best Block Voting and Application

 The set of verifiers begin listening for proposed next blocks and begin the process of voting for the best block using a 2 stage Byzantine fault tolerant (BFT) consensus process.
 At the first stage, **Graded Consensus (GC)**, each verifier announces their preliminary determination regarding the best block to append to the distributed ledger in a three-step process.
 The second stage, **Binary Byzantine Agreement (BBA)**, Byzantine consensus is reached through the transfer of binary data between the verifiers and a reconciliation of the overall state of the network.
+At each step of each stage, the protocol selects a new set of verifiers - accounts that must perform an action according to the step of the consensus.
+The selection of verifiers is similar to the selection process for block producers, using a VRF on input data from a previous block.
 After BBA is complete, verifiers sign the best block and propogate it to the Echo network, where acceptors verify the signatures by verifiers and append the block to their own local instance of the distributed ledger.

 ## The EchoRand Mechanism